 Their channels have a total of over 19 million subscribers and are viewed over 60 million times per month.
 They’re pretty much YouTube royalty.

 So you’d think of all people, Hank and John would be safe from the pandemic’s effects.
 After all, they make studio-quality content that reels in thousands of views in a matter of minutes.

 But that’s not the reality of YouTube’s current monetization system.

-That’s coming from one of the most successful channels on the platform.
+That’s coming from one of the most successful channels on YouTube.
 Imagine what it’s like when you get further down the YouTube food chain.

-YouTube gamer Bodil40, for example, recently expressed his concern over his channel’s drop in ad revenue on Twitter, too:
+YouTube gamer Bodil40, for example, also took to Twitter and expressed concern over his channel’s drop in CPMs: